BasPieren/web-design-1819/README.md

 * There should be some closing word when finishing filling in the `form`.

-* I should close the prototype all the choices that are combined into a single story.
+* I should close the prototype with all the choices that are combined into a single story.

 ![Photo fourth test](https://i.imgur.com/eICxUwv.jpg)
 > Testing the resit prototype